 Following basic training my father joined the 6th Armoured brigade, which I believe was on ‘Matilda’ tanks.
 He then trained to form part of what was to be the North African campaign.

 Whilst in training he suffered an injury, losing the end of his left index finger.
 The injury occured when the tank hatch was accidentally kicked shut on his outstretched hand, by the crew member exiting in before him.

 During his rehabilitation which he always said ‘was not very long‘ he trained as a classified Signaller.
 He was then posted forward to join the battle for Rome and saw conflict in the Garigliano valley, and then fierce fighting during the battle for Monte Cassino.

-My father returned from Italy on the 2nd of January 1946 and was posted to Victoria barracks in Windsor, Berkshire.
+My father returned from Italy on the 2nd January 1946 and was posted to Victoria barracks in Windsor, Berkshire.

 Whilst in Windsor he regularly carried out guard and ceremonial duties at Windsor castle, and Buckingham Palace.
 He and his platoon were often required to march the 26 miles between Victoria barracks and Birdcage Walk, and he later became actively involved in recruitment drives.

 I believe he found his time at Windsor barracks less than fully engaging, following his active service in Italy.
-However, he did meet and marry my mother whilst in Windsor, and he also managed to get demoted back to Guardsman by the time he was demobbed on the 16th November 1949.
+However, he did meet and marry my mother whilst in Windsor, he also managed to get demoted back to Guardsman by the time he was demobbed on the 16th November 1949.